 Software Selection as a Contributing Factor to the High Failure Rate of Enterprise Software Implementations

 Finding the root cause for the high failure rate of enterprise software implementations has been the subject of much questioning.
 Poor software selection is one of the causes.
-In fact, while the reasons are elementary and quite easy to adjust, they will not be changed because this is simply how companies have chosen to operate and entrenched interests and ways of doing things often do not change.
-Buyers are frequently more interested in factors outside of implement-ability and thus you cannot rely on enterprise software to be designed for implement-ability.
+While the reasons are elementary and quite easy to adjust, they will not be changed because this is how companies have chosen to operate and entrenched interests and ways of doing things often do not change.
+Buyers are frequently more interested in factors outside of implement-ability, and thus you cannot rely on enterprise software to be designed for implement-ability.
 Some people have a hard time seeing why this is the case, the logic being that software that is not as implementable will eventually lose to those competitors with more implementable software.
 The enterprise software market is not an efficient market.
-There are many factors that drive buyer revenues, and the implement-ability of software is only one of the factors.
+Many factors drive buyer revenues, and the implement-ability of software is only one of the factors.
 As discussed previously, many large vendors have partnerships with large consulting companies.
-These large consulting companies recommend their vendor partner’s software because doing so maximizes their revenues.
+These large consulting companies recommend their vendor partner’s software because doing so maximises their revenues.

 Smaller software vendors will never enjoy this relationship with large consulting companies regardless of how implementable their software is.
-Software failures are hidden and the feedback loop about software’s implement-ability is to a great degree broken.
+Software failures are hidden, and the feedback loop about software’s implement-ability is to a significant degree broken.